andreascaglioni/python-project-template/docs/tests.rst

 Running the tests manually
 --------------------------

-Run the full pytest test suite with coverage:
+Run the full PyTest test suite with coverage:

 .. code-block:: bash